NERC-CEH/ghana_hydro_training_2026/README.md

   <img width="865" height="112" alt="image" src="https://github.com/eugmag/ghana_training_2026/blob/main/content/workshop_logo.png" />
 </p>

-Welcome to the repository for scripts and data for the UKCEH West Africa Hydrological Forecasting Training Workshop 2026.
+Welcome to the repository for the UKCEH West Africa Hydrological Forecasting Training Workshop 2026.

-This series of hands-on workshops introduces the fundamentals of accessing, modelling, and analysing hydrological data and approaches.
-Each session is designed to build practical skills through guided exercises and additional resources.
-Below you will find brief summaries of each workshop, along with links to the corresponding resources that we will explore together during the training.
+This repository supports a three-day training workshop focused on building end-to-end capability in hydrological forecasting, from data access and exploration to modelling and operational forecast applications.
+The workshop progresses from working with hydroclimate datasets, through machine-learning-based water resources modelling, to the generation and interpretation of sub-seasonal to seasonal hydrological forecasts for decision making.
+The materials are organised by day and theme, with each section containing follow-along notebooks, scripts, example datasets, and guidance to enable participants to reproduce and adapt the methods introduced during the sessions.

 ---

 ## Training Objectives
 The high-level objectives of this summer school are:
-- Demonstrate how to access and work with remote datasets using Python
+- Demonstrate how to access, retrieve, and work with remote hydrological and hydroclimate datasets using Python and common data access protocols.
-- Provide an overview of key datasets commonly used in hydrological science
+- Introduce key hydrological and hydroclimate datasets and explore practical techniques for data processing, visualisation, and exploratory analysis.
-- Offer hands-on experience with standard tools and packages through practical applications
+- Provide hands-on experience with water resources modelling using machine-learning approaches, including feature engineering, model training, hyperparameter tuning, and model evaluation.
-- Introduce fundamental concepts in water resources modelling
-- Seasonal forecasting????
+- Introduce conceptual hydrological modelling for catchment-scale applications and guide participants through model calibration and simulation.
+- Demonstrate the generation and interpretation of sub-seasonal to seasonal hydrological forecasts, including ensemble streamflow prediction.
+- Explore approaches for visualising, categorising, and communicating forecast products to support decision-making in operational contexts.

 <a id='running-on-colab'></a>
 ## Running the Training Notebooks on Google Colab